 Nearest bus station: Appia Antica-Travicella (lines 118 or 218)

-Roam the Gnome’s Toadstool Rating Guide – Rome tours for kids?
+Roam the Gnome’s Toadstool Rating Guide – Gladiator School for kids

 Especially if you take them for a round of Gladiator Training on our pick of the best Rome tours for kids.